aleksandarperendic/aleksandarperendic/README.md

 [![Instagram](https://img.shields.io/badge/Instagram-E4405F?style=for-the-badge&logo=instagram&logoColor=white)](https://www.instagram.com/aleksanderp7)

 ## 👨‍💻 About my work
--  I’m currently employed as a Computer Engineer at [Ruter AS](https://www.ruter.no/ "Ruter").
+-  I’m currently employed as a Cloud Operations Engineer at [Ruter AS](https://www.ruter.no/ "Ruter").
 Ruter is the public transport authority for Oslo and Viken counties in Norway.
 -  The operations center monitors the ticket and real-time system in these areas.
 This includes monitoring and mishandling of ticket systems, real-time signs, databases, vehicles, apps, networks, Ruter mobileapp, network equipment etc.
 -  Some of the work tasks:
     -  Automation of manual tasks